Woking: Healthcare

 Brookwood Hospital was founded in 1867 as the psychiatric hospital for west Surrey on land purchased from the London Necropolis Company.
 By 1875, there were 675 patients undergoing treatment, but numbers had grown to 1,477 by 1931.
 During the Second World War, it served as an emergency war hospital and became part of the NHS in 1948.
 Brookwood Hospital closed in 1994, the majority of the buildings were demolished, and the site was used for commercial and residential development.

 The first general hospital in Woking was a voluntary hospital opened in Bath Road in 1893.
 It was followed by the 13-bed Victoria Cottage Hospital on the corner of Boundary Lane and Chobham Road.
 The hospital was extended several times, and by the start of the Second World War, its capacity had increased to 100 in-patient beds.
 In 1933, Woking UDC and neighbouring councils began to develop plans to concentrate health services at what would become St Peter's Hospital, Chertsey.
 Nevertheless, the Victoria Hospital continued to provide non-emergency medical services in the town until its closure in 1993.

 Woking Community Hospital, on Heathside Road, offers a walk-in centre for patients with minor injuries and an in-patient rehabilitation ward.
 The Bradley Unit is a specialist facility for those recovering from brain injuries.
 The Bedser Hub, opened in March 2016, was funded by a legacy from Sir Alec Bedser and provides support to enable older people to remain independent and active.
 In 2022, the nearest hospitals with an A&E department are St Peter's Hospital, Chertsey, Royal Surrey County Hospital and Frimley Park Hospital.

+Woking and Sam Beare Hospice is a charity providing specialist palliative and end-of-life care across North West Surrey.
+The organization, based in Goldsworth Park, operates an in-patient facility alongside community nursing, outpatient, and support services.

 Transport

 The borough has good transport links to London and the wider south east region: It is linked to the national motorway network via junction 11 of the M25 and junction 3 of the M3.
-However, Woking is poorly connected by road to local towns in north-west Surrey and there are only two northsouth routes for road vehicles across the London to Southampton railway line in the town centre, both of which suffer from congestion at peak times.
+However, Woking is poorly connected by road to local towns in north-west Surrey and there are only two northsouth routes for road vehicles across the South West Main Line in the town centre, both of which suffer from congestion at peak times.
 Addressing the capacity of the local road network was identified as a priority in the 2018 Woking Forward Programme, published by the county council.